 - Need few needles and only gentle stimulation

 - Feel relaxed and sleepy, which is a good sign that the dry needle therapy is working.

 Normal responders represent the middle ground.
 They have an average response to treatment, finding that their symptoms improve after a few days.

 Weak responders need strong stimulation and more treatments to produce the desired effect.

 Dry needling should only be done by a trained professional in a certified dry needling clinic in Brisbane.
 There are some contraindications for dry needling.
 It’s not recommended for women in the first trimester of pregnancy, or for people who’ve had recent surgery, have a blood clotting disorder or are taking blood-thinning medication.
 And if you’re terrified of needles, it’s probably not for you!

-Talk to Vitalis Physiotherapy about whether dry needling might be appropriate for your condition.
+Talk to Vitalis Physiotherapy, a physiotherapist around me, about whether dry needling might be appropriate for your condition.
 We’ll be happy to answer any questions you have.